Adversarial Instance Generation and Robust Training for Neural Combinatorial Optimization with Multiple Objectives: Preliminaries

 \subsection{Glimpse of Robustness of DRL Solvers}

 Given the unexplored robustness of DRL models for MOCOPs, we first examined the performance of two representative neural solvers, PMOCO~\cite{lin2022pareto} and CNH~\cite{fan2024conditional}, for MOTSP.
-Both solvers are pretrained on clean 50-node bi-/tri-objective TSP instances (as in the original papers).
+Both solvers are pretrained on clean 50-node bi-/tri-objective TSP instances following their original training protocols.

-Concretely, we create out-of-distribution test instances using a Gaussian mixture model (GMM) generator for evaluation.
+Out-of-distribution test instances are generated using a Gaussian mixture model (GMM) generator.
 We vary $c_{\text{DIST}} \in \{1, 5, 10, 20, 30, 40, 50\}$, where $c_{\text{DIST}}$ controls the spatial spread of the clusters, which determines the hardness of the instances.
-WS-LKH \cite{tinos2018efficient} (the state-of-the-art solver for MOCOPs) was used as a baseline for comparison.
+WS-LKH \cite{tinos2018efficient} is used as a baseline for comparison.
 Figure~\ref{preliminary} illustrates the HV gaps, representing the difference between the solutions produced by a neural solver and those using WS-LKH:

-Our findings reveal that with increasing $c_{\text{DIST}}$ (indicating more difficult test instances), the performance of the neural solvers deteriorates and the gap between their solutions and those provided by WS-LKH widens.
-These results highlight a significant limitation that neural solvers trained on uniformly distributed instances struggle to maintain robustness as test instances become more diverse and complex.
+The results reveal that with increasing $c_{\text{DIST}}$, the performance of the neural solvers deteriorates and the gap between their solutions and those provided by WS-LKH widens.
+This trend highlights a significant limitation that neural solvers trained on uniformly distributed instances struggle to maintain robustness and get high-quality solutions in response to where test instances become more diverse and complex.